chadmando/til/mac/macos-powershell-profile-locations.md

 > Based on PowerShell v7.2.6
 >
-> Tested with `pwsh` launched from the terminal and VSCode
+> Tested with `pwsh` launched from the terminal and VS Code

 | Profile | Path To File |